When and why are Heathrow Airport staff striking?

 "Keeping our borders secure remains our top priority and we have robust plans in place to minimise any potential disruption."

-Some 50 refuellers working at Heathrow are set to strike on 4, 5 and 6 May, causing severe disruption for passengers travelling over the bank holiday.
+Passengers travelling over the bank holiday were threatened with severe disruption as 50 refuellers working at Heathrow called a strike for 4-6 May.

-Workers union Unite says their employer, aviation fuel firm AFS, has been imposing cuts to the terms and conditions of new staff recruited since January 2024.
-That includes offering them reduced pension and sickness benefits.
+Workers union Unite said their employer, aviation fuel firm AFS, had been imposing cuts to the terms and conditions of new staff recruited since January 2024.
+That included offering them reduced pension and sickness benefits.

-Airlines including Emirates, Virgin Atlantic and Tap Air Portugal will be affected, although Heathrow is hopeful disruption can be kept to a minimum.

-The airport says it is working contingencies with AFS to avoid any chaos, insisting it has "robust" measures planned for the walkout dates.
+However, a deal has now been reached on pay and working conditions and the strike has been called off.

 Almost 800 staff in various departments set to walkout from 7 to 13 May

-The most significant - and largest - strike will take place for an entire week in the second week of May.
+The most significant - and largest - strike, however, is still set to take place for an entire week in May.

 Unite members from passenger services, trolley operations, campus security, firefighters and airside operations will walk out from Tuesday 7 May all the way through to Monday 13 May.